AdobeDocs/commerce-operations.en/help/configuration/multi-sites/ms-nginx.md

    - `$MAGE_RUN_CODE` is the unique website or store view code that corresponds to `$MAGE_RUN_TYPE`.

-1. Update the Base URL configuration on the Magento admin.
+1. Update the Base URL configuration on the Commerce admin.

 ## Step 1: Create websites, stores, and store views in the Admin